 - 48.10 The City shall complete and adopt Area Plans for the following areas as described in the McMinnville Growth Management and Urbanization Plan: - 1.
 Southwest Area Potentially with subareas: - a.
-West Hills South, Southwest 2, and West of Old Sheridan Road (potentially also including Redmond Hill Road) - b.
+West Hills South, Southwest 2, and West of Old Sheridan Road (potentially also include Redmond Hill Road) - b.
 Southwest 06 and Old Sheridan Road - 2.
-Fox Ridge Road, NW-EX1b-R1, and High School Site - 3.
+Fox Ridge Road, NW-EX1b-R3, and High School Site - 3.
 Riverside South - 4.
 Redmond Hill Road (potentially include with the Southwest Area Plan) - 5.
 Booth Bend Road - 6.
-Riverside North
+Riverside North - 48.15 The City of McMinnville should develop an Area Plan for the Three Mile Lane area that supports and enhances the district's economic vitality and marketability, provides opportunities for a complementary mix of land uses, consistent with the vision of a diverse and vibrant district, enhances multi-modal connections throughout the district, and creates an aesthetically pleasing gateway to the City of McMinnville. - 48.20 The City shall evaluate and potentially update the Office-Residential (O-R) and Neighborhood Business (C-1) zones to ensure that the uses and development permitted in those zones is consistent with the Neighborhood Activity Center (NAC) principles and Great Neighborhood Principle #9 (Mix of Activities.
+Great Neighborhoods provide easy and convenient access to many of the destinations, activities, and local services that residents use on a daily basis.) - 48.30 "Urban Holding" (UH) Comprehensive Plan Map Designation.
+The City shall establish an "Urban Holding" (UH) Comprehensive Plan Map Designation.
+This designation shall apply to areas added to the UGB which are planned for a mix of uses that will be master planned consistent with a framework plan and area plan.

-- 48.15 The City of McMinnville should develop an Area Plan for the Three Mile Lane area that supports and enhances the district's economic vitality and marketability, provides opportunities for a complementary mix of land uses, consistent with the vision of a diverse and vibrant district, enhances multi-modal connections throughout the district, and creates an aesthetically pleasing gateway to the City of McMinnville. - 48.20 The City shall evaluate and potentially update the Office-Residential (O-R) and Neighborhood Business (C-1) zones to ensure that the uses and development permitted in those zones is consistent with the Neighborhood Activity Center (NAC) principles and Great Neighborhood Principle #9 (Mix of Activities.
-Great Neighborhoods provide easy and convenient access to many of the destinations, activities, and local services that residents use on a daily basis.) - 48.30 "Urban Holding" (UH) Zoning Map Designation.
+The designation shall apply to lands added to the UGB so they retain their interim county rural zoning, before they have been annexed and rezoned to urban zones consistent with an approved master plan. - 48.40 "Urban Holding" (UH) Zoning Map Designation.
 The City shall establish an "Urban Holding" (UH) zone, which may be applied to lands within the UH Comprehensive Plan Map designation.
-Lands within the UH Comprehensive Plan map designation may be annexed and rezoned to UH as an interim designation before urban zoning is applied, subject to completion of the master planning process consistent with an approved annexation agreement. - 48.40 "Park" (PK) Zone Map Designation.
-The City shall develop a Park Zone which will be applied to all public parks and facilities within the city limits. - 48.50 "Public Facility" (PF) Zone Map Designation.
-The City shall develop a Public Facility Zone which will be applied to public facilities within the city limits. - 48.60 "Open Space and Natural Resources" (OSR) Comprehensive Plan/Zone
+Lands within the UH Comprehensive Plan map designation may be annexed and rezoned to UH as an interim designation before urban zoning is applied, subject to completion of the master planning process consistent with an approved annexation agreement. - 48.60 "Park" (PK) Zone Map Designation.
+The City shall develop a Park Zone which will be applied to all public parks and facilities within the city limits. - 48.60 "Open Space and Natural Resources" (OSR) Comprehensive Plan/Zone